HardwinBui/Blog-My-Day/README.md

 <h2>Introduction</h2>
-A website where people can blog about their day, hobbies, or anything that they find interesting.
-This is built using MERN stack.
+BlogMyDay is a web application built with MERN stack where people can blog about their day, hobbies, or anything that they find interesting.
+When users enter the website, they are presented with all of the blogs created from existing users.
+They can then click on a specific blog to see all of the respective posts and comments that were made.
+If the user wants to make their own blogs or comment on other posts, they must sign up and log in.

 <h2>Link to Application</h2>